Jump to:

 History

-Signs and symptoms can overlap between EAH, dehydration, heat illness, or acute altitude illnesses.
-Correct diagnosis of EAH versus dehydration guides appropriate management and athlete outcome, therefore EAH should be considered in differential diagnosis of an individual that has been or is currently participating in strenuous activity or prolonged exercise.16
+Signs and symptoms can overlap between EAH, dehydration, heat illness, and acute altitude illnesses.
+Correct diagnosis of EAH versus dehydration guides appropriate management and ensuing athlete outcome, therefore EAH should be considered in the differential diagnosis of an individual that has been, or is currently, participating in strenuous activity or prolonged exercise.7

-Evaluation should include history of present illness, past medical history (with attention to hypertension, diabetes, hyperlipidemia, heart failure, chronic liver or kidney disease, and/or neurologic insults), supplements or medications (with attention to diuretics, antihistamines, anti-hypertensives, lithium, SSRIs and NSAIDs), pre- and post-race weight, amount of fluid and food ingested during the event and what type, urine production (clear or dark and amount), vomiting or diarrhea, shortness of breath, history of problems in past races, and amount of training prior to current event.
+Evaluation should include history of present illness, past medical history (with attention to hypertension, diabetes, hyperlipidemia, heart failure, chronic liver or kidney disease, and/or neurologic insults), family history, supplements and medications (with attention to diuretics, antihistamines, anti-hypertensives, lithium, SSRIs and NSAIDs), pre- and post-race weight, amount and type of fluid and food ingested during exercise, urine production (clear or dark and amount), vomiting or diarrhea, shortness of breath, history of problems in past races, and amount of training prior to current event.

 Physical examination

-Physical exam focuses on the central nervous system, pulmonary system, and cardiovascular system.
+Physical exam should focus on the central nervous system, pulmonary system, and cardiovascular system.
 Assessment of vital signs is essential.
 Tachycardia and hypotension are associated with dehydration, whereas vital signs (including body temperature) are usually not grossly abnormal in hyponatremia.
-A rectal temperature should be obtained to most accurately measure core body temperature in cases of suspected concomitant exertional heat-related illness as this may impact initial treatment protocol.8 Basic cardiopulmonary exams may provide important information.
+A rectal temperature most accurately measures core body temperature in cases of suspected concomitant exertional heat-related illness.8 In the conscious athlete, a brief mental status exam can be performed if there is question for altered sensorium.
 Unconscious patients should be assessed for abnormal posturing and pupillary responses.
-In the conscious athlete, a brief mental status exam can be performed if there is question for altered sensorium.
-Evaluate for peripheral and pulmonary edema.
+An evaluation for peripheral and pulmonary edema should be performed.
 Weight gain or loss can be used to assess water balance and may provide indication of serum [Na+].
-Physical signs of dehydration include dry mucous membranes, poor skin turgor, sunken eyes, and delayed capillary refill.
+Physical signs of dehydration include dry mucous membranes, poor skin turgor, sunken eyes, and a delayed capillary refill.

-Increased vulnerability to orthostatism is a common phenomenon after ultra-endurance races that does not necessarily correlate with dehydration status, although the mechanism is not completely understood.
-17
+Increased vulnerability to orthostatism is a common phenomenon after an endurance event that does not necessarily correlate with dehydration status, although the mechanism is not completely understood.9

 Functional assessment

-Presentation of EAH varies depending on severity, ranging from asymptomatic to seizures to coma, and death.
-Dehydration also has a wide range in presentation including mental status changes (confusion, behavioral changes including increased aggression).9
+Presentation of EAH is variable and can range from being asymptomatic, to seizures, coma, and even death.
+Dehydration also has a wide range of presentations including mental status and behavioral changes, such as increased aggression.10

-It is still controversial whether dehydration causes impairment in executive function and “mental readiness”, reason why different tests have been used for research, with controversial results.
-Differences have been noted in endurance versus track-and-field events, with no changes in endurance athletes after the race17, and reported perceived tiredness, alertness, confusion, fatigue, anger, or depression in track-and field18.
+It is still controversial whether dehydration causes impairment in executive function and “mental readiness.”
+Differences have been noted in endurance versus track-and-field events with no consistently reported changes in endurance athletes when reporting perceived tiredness, alertness, confusion, fatigue, anger, or depression.9,11

 Laboratory studies

-The Second International Exercise Associated Hyponatremia Consensus Development Conference was that “medical directors should ensure the availability of on-site serum [Na+] analysis”.19 On-site serum [Na+] can be rapidly obtained within minutes using the i-STAT® handheld blood analysis system.
+The International Exercise Associated Hyponatremia Consensus Development Conference has previously concluded that there should be availability of on-site serum [Na+] analysis.1 On-site serum [Na+] can be rapidly obtained within minutes using the i-STAT® handheld blood analysis system.
 Medical teams at most endurance events are equipped with i-STAT® analyzers and accompanying testing cartridges.
-Depending on which cartridges are available, renal function labs may also be obtained which can provide information on hydration status.
-There may be, however, instances where patients are suspected of having EAH and serum [Na+] cannot be obtained (see treatment section for management in this circumstance), especially in wilderness activities.16
+Depending on which cartridges are available, renal function labs may also be readily obtained which can provide information on hydration status.
+However, there are circumstances where such testing is not readily available or useful.7

-Pseudohyponatremia should be considered.
-Glucometers can rapidly determine blood glucose levels providing important information considering serum [Na+] is artificially lowered (i.e., pseudohyponatremia) by hyperglycemic states and must be corrected using correction factors.10 Other causes of pseudohyponatremia include hyperlipidemia and hyperproteinemia, both of which need to be determined through laboratory blood panels.10
+Glucometers can rapidly determine blood glucose levels, providing important information considering serum [Na+] is artificially lowered (i.e., pseudohyponatremia) by hyperglycemic states and must be corrected using correction factors.12 Other causes of pseudohyponatremia include hyperlipidemia and hyperproteinemia, both of which need to be verified with laboratory blood panels.12

 Imaging

-Neuroimaging such as computerized tomography (CT) of the brain may be obtained once an athlete with EAHE is at an advanced medical care facility, however this must not interrupt acute treatment.1
+Neuroimaging such as computerized tomography (CT) of the brain may be obtained once an athlete with EAHE is at an advanced medical care facility, however this must not delay acute stabilization.1

 Supplemental assessment tools

-Having scales available for monitoring body weight should be considered when organizing an endurance event.
-Athletes should obtain their baseline event-day weight as it acts as a surrogate measurement of body fluid balance.
-If pre-race weight is not obtained, the history of the athlete’s normal weight is a good substitute.
-Lack of weight loss or weight gain during an endurance event is a positive indicator of fluid overload and possible hyponatremia, and fluid intake should be reduced.1 Some weight loss (1.5-2.5 kilograms) is expected during an endurance race, but should not exceed 2% of body weight as this increases the risk for dehydration.11 However, some athletes have shown to have better results despite more than 2% body weight loss in endurance races.17,20,21,22 Recent studies suggest tailoring recommendations to individual performance, but more studies need to be done for better understanding of safety and performance guidelines.
+Body weight scales prior and during events for monitoring body weight should be considered when organizing an athletic event, especially for long-duration events or events at risk due to environmental factors.
+Athletes should obtain their baseline event-day weight as it acts as a surrogate measurement of TBW.
+If pre-race weight is not obtained, the history of the athlete’s normal weight is an appropriate substitute.
+Lack of weight loss or weight gain during an endurance event is a positive indicator of fluid overload and possible hyponatremia, and fluid intake should be reduced.1 Some weight loss (1.5-2.5 kilograms) is expected during an endurance race, but athletes who exceed 2% loss of body weight should be assessed for dehydration.12 Interestingly, some athletes have better results despite more than 2% body weight loss in endurance races.9,13,14,15 Recent studies suggest tailoring recommendations to individual performance, but more studies need to be done for better understanding of safety and performance guidelines.
+Event climate including weather, altitude, humidity, temperature, and subsequent athlete clothing are also potential factors that should not be neglected.

 Early predictions of outcomes

-Severity of initial presenting symptoms and not absolute serum [Na+] can predict outcome and should guide therapy.1 Any athlete suspected for EAH should have rapid determination of serum [Na+].
-With appropriate recognition and management, the vast majority of asymptomatic or mildly symptomatic EAH or dehydration cases resolve without long-term sequelae.
+Severity of initial presenting symptoms, not absolute serum [Na+], better predict outcome and should guide treatment.1 Any athlete suspected of having EAH should have rapid determination of serum [Na+].
+With appropriate recognition and management, the vast majority of asymptomatic or mildly symptomatic EAH and dehydration cases resolve without long-term sequelae.
 For both EAH and dehydration, loss of consciousness or disorientation suggests more severe abnormalities and should be acted upon emergently.

 Social role and social support system